Theatre Day for Teachers offers professional development opportunities for middle and high school theatre teachers.

 Workshop Leader Bios:

-Ellen Lancaster is an adjunct teacher of Acting, Theater and Film at MSU.
+Ellen Lancaster is an adjunct teacher of Acting, Theater and Film at Montclair State.
 She has appeared in plays On and Off Broadway, and Regional Theater.
 She has worked in Film and TV and On Camera and Voice Over commercials since graduating from ART Harvard with an MFA in Acting.
 She attended Northwestern University undergrad and has extensive acting and teaching credits in Chicago as well.

 Susan Kerner is a Professor at Montclair State University where her recent productions include Clybourne Park, The Big Meal, Equus, Stage Door, The Grapes of Wrath, and Arcadia.
 Directing credits include productions in New York, London, Shanghai, and at major regional theatres throughout the United States.
 In November 2016 she directed the 20th anniversary production of James Still’s And Then They Came for Me: Remembering the World of Anne Frank at Jersey City Theatre Center and The Museum of Jewish Heritage in NYC.
 A NY/NJ school tour of this timely play is in the works.
 Email Susan at email@example.com for info.
 Ms. Kerner is a member of the Society of Stage Directors and Choreographers.
 Ms. Kerner was Head Acting Judge for the NJPAC Star Ledger Scholarships, currently serves on the National Advisory Committee for the Theatre Praxis, and served on a National Endowment for the Arts Theatre Panel.
 A recipient of the New Jersey Governor’s Award in Arts Education, Ms. Kerner holds graduate degrees from Columbia University and Boston University, was a Fulbright Scholar in India, and has recently taught courses in China, Korea, Austria, Greece, Italy, and England.